Liam76900/monte-carlo-simulation/README.md

     price_paths = S0 * np.exp(np.cumsum(log_returns, axis=0))
     return price_paths
 ```
-This is the one function the whole project builds off of, such as the pricing and risk calculations, and acts as the "engine" of the whole project.
+Each value of random shock generated becomes one simulated price path for the stock.
+This acts an the engine of the whole project.

-Important distinction used throughout this project: when simulating realistic future price behaviour we use mu as we want to reflect what the stock could realistically do.
-When pricing an option, we use r, which is the risk-free rate, as the option pricing theory requires a risk neutral assumption for the resulting to be theoretically valid.
-Using the wrong one in either context was the biggest source of bugs wehn creating this project as I will discuss below.
+When simulating realistic future price behaviour we use mu as we want to reflect what the stock could realistically do, however, when pricing an option it is called with r (the risk-free rate) as the option pricing theory requires a risk-neutral assumption for the resulting price to be theoretically valid.

-5. Validating that the engine works- theoretical_mean (in validation.py)
-Before any pricing or risk result, we have to check that the simulation engine itself is generating statistically correct behaviour, independant of options or payoffs.
+### Validation - Theortical Mean (validation.py)

 GBM has a known formula for the expected (average) price at time T:

 ```python
 def theoretical_mean(S0, mu, T):
     return S0 * np.exp(mu * T)
 ```
-This states that "if the stock grows at rate mu, its average price after time T should be s0 * e^(mu*T)."
-So then we compare this theoretical number against the actual average of all our simulated final prices.
+This means that if the stock grows at rate mu, it's average price after time T should be S0 * e^(mu*T).
+We then compare this with the simulated mean:

 ```python
 print("Validation:")
 print(f"Theoretical Mean: {theoretical}")